pzeidman/BayespRF/README.md

 1. Copy the 'example_3T' folder, included with BayespRF, to a location of your choice on your computer.
 2. Navigate to the 'example_3T/scripts' folder in Matlab.
-3. Edit the 'Run_first_level' script - set the data_root_dir variable to the directory where you would like to store the example dataset.
+3. Open the 'Run_first_level' script.
+Set the data_root_dir variable to the directory where you would like to store the example dataset.
+Then run the script.
-4. Run the 'Run_first_level' script.
 The GLM will be estimated and timeseries extracted for each of 10 runs.

 **Part 2: Running the pRF analysis**